 TRAIL GUIDELINES & ETIQUETTE

-All wildlife and natural resources are fully protected in the California state and county reserve.
+All wildlife and resources are fully protected.

 Ensure your dog's safety, and protected wildlife, by reviewing Rules for Rover (PDF).

 Remember that horses have right-of-way when sharing a trail with a pedestrian or runner.
 Learn about horses and trail etiquette at Safety Tips for Sharing Trails with Horses (PDF).

 - Collection of any plant, animal, or mineral

 - Feeding wildlife, or release of any animal